1jsingh/semantic-guidance/README.md

 # Citation

-If you use / discuss ideas from the semantic guidance pipeline in your work, please cite our paper:
+If you find this work useful in your research, please cite our paper:
 ```
 @inproceedings{singh2021combining,
   title={Combining Semantic Guidance and Deep Reinforcement Learning For Generating Human Level Paintings},